Banging Toolbox

 3. When to use a finishing sander?

 A finishing sander is used for shaping, smoothing, a hassle-free polish on wooden surfaces much like an orbital sander.
-But instead with a back and forth motion instead of a circular motion.
+But instead with a back-and-forth motion instead of a circular motion.
 This is better for sanding wood that will have an exposed wood grain finish rather than a painted finish.

-The back and forth motion sands along the wood grain leaving a smoother finish.
+The back-and-forth motion sands along the wood grain leaving a smoother finish.
 Although it is much less powerful than an orbital sander, hence a “finishing sander.”

-You can use a corded finishing sander if you’re going to skip manual sanding as a finishing sander requires more grunt with its more limiting motion.
 But you do get a more refined and smoother finish over the top of any other type of sander by using a finishing sander right at the end over the top of a more aggressive orbital or belt sander.

 You can get a lightweight and portable finishing sander that can provide you with an easier and quicker finish than what can be achieved by hand.